Cyclingbob/maplinarm/README.md

 - Install pip with the command: <pre>sudo apt-get install python-pip -y</pre>
 - Install pyusb Library via pip with the command: <pre>sudo pip install pyusb</pre>
 - Open the scripts and edit it to suit your needs (See Example Usage section for more info.)
-- type <strong> python3 main.py </strong> to run.
+- type <pre> python3 main.py </pre> to run.
 If you have problems running as a normal user, try running the script as root.

 Moving the Arm
 ==============